(a) Dollar Limits

 (1) a statement in support of the feasibility of the request;

 (2) a description of the item to be purchased or the collateral affected by the credit to be obtained;

-(3) a description of the interest held by any other entity in any collateral affected by the credit;
+(3) a description of the interest held by another entity in collateral affected by the credit;

-(4) the reasons for which the Debtor has the need for the credit;
+(4) the reasons why the Debtor needs the credit;

-(5) the terms of any financing involved, including the interest rate;
+(5) the terms of the proposed financing, including the interest rate; and

-If the proposed debt is greater than one thousand dollars ($1000.00) and is to be secured by real property or if Debtor's request under subparagraph (b) is not approved by the trustee, the Debtor may file a motion to incur such debt.
-The motion shall contain all of the information required for the request by subparagraph (b) and be served on the trustee.
-If the new debt will replace an existing obligation secured by the debtor’s property, then the motion shall also include the principal loan balance of the original debt, the rate of interest, the amount of any monthly escrow for taxes or insurance, the monthly payment, and the maturity date.
-The Court shall give the trustee 14 days’ notice of the opportunity to object to the Motion to Incur Debt.
+The motion shall include all the information required by subparagraph (b) of this rule.
+If the new debt will replace an existing obligation secured by the Debtor’s property, the motion shall also include the principal loan balance of the original debt, the rate of interest, the amount of monthly escrow for taxes and insurance, the monthly payment, and the maturity date.
+Unless the motion states or documents the trustee’s approval, the Court shall give the trustee 14 days to object to the motion.